lumapps/design-system/CONTRIBUTING.md

 ### Subject

-A brief but meaningfull description of the change.
+A brief but meaningful description of the change.
-Here are some recommandation for writing your subject:
+Here are some recommendation for writing your subject:

 -   use the imperative, present tense: "change" not "changed" nor "changes"
 -   don't capitalize first letter